stabix/stabix/doc/data_from_paper.rst

    :scale: 40 %
    :align: center

-   *Figure 3 : a) Plot of a bicrystal with a misorientation angle of 32° and misorientation axis of [1 5 -6 16] from Kacher's paper. b) Magnitude of residual Burgers vector given in Kacher's paper compared to values calculated with the |matlab| Toolbox for the bicrystal #2* [#KacherRobertson_2014]_
+   *Figure 3 : a) Plot of a bicrystal with a misorientation angle of 32° and misorientation axis of [1 5 -6 16] from Kacher's paper. b) Magnitude of residual Burgers vector given in Kacher's paper compared to values calculated with the Matlab Toolbox for the bicrystal #2* [#KacherRobertson_2014]_

 Cui et al. (2014)
 .................